The Son of Mary

-Many Protestants often cite the above verse in the Gospel of Mark to support their objection to the Catholic dogma of the Perpetual Virginity of Mary.
-They draw their faulty conclusion by singling out words or terms that catch their attention and apply a modern English semantic or idiomatic usage to them to accommodate their preconceived notions.
+This verse from the Gospel of Mark is often cited by many Protestants to support their objection to the Catholic dogma of the Perpetual Virginity of Mary.
+They draw their faulty conclusion by singling out words or terms that catch their attention and apply modern English semantic or idiomatic usage to them to accommodate their preconceived notions.
 In the above verse, the two words that draw their attention are “brother” and “sisters.”
 They presume these terms mean uterine siblings, as they customarily do in modern English and Western culture, and so they adopt this verse as a proof-text against the Catholic de fide doctrine of Mary Ever-Virgin.

 Returning to the Gospel of Mark, we see with certainty that the author retains the broad Semitic idiomatic usage of the word “brother” (adelphos/ἀδελφός) in his writing, even though the sacred text has been originally written in Koine Greek.
 Most of his audience were Hellenistic Jews who would have understood the evangelist’s use of diction.
 This is evident in Mark 6:17-18: ‘ For Herod himself had given orders to have John arrested, and he had him bound and put in prison.
 He did this because of Herodias, his brother Philip’s wife, whom he had married.
 For John had been saying to Herod, “It is not lawful for you to have your brother’s wife.”’
 Are we to presume, in accord with our language culture, that Herod Antipas and Philip were uterine brothers?
 Certainly not!
 Herod Antipas was the son of Mariamne the Hasmonean, Herod the Great’s second wife.
 Philip the Tetrarch (Herod Philip 1) was the son of Cleopatra of Jerusalem, Herod’s fifth wife.

-And so, the two men are half-brothers, having the same father but different mothers.
+The two men, then, are half-brothers, having the same father but different mothers.
 Mark employs the Semitic idiomatic term because there is no single word for half-brother or step-brother in Hebrew and Aramaic.
 Unfortunately, some Protestants overlook or choose to ignore this passage when citing Mark 6:3 (cf. Mt 12:46-50) as a proof-text against the Catholic dogma of Mary’s perpetual virginity.
 And they fail to notice or choose not to note that these supposedly biological brothers and sisters of Jesus are never called sons and daughters of Mary in the New Testament, though only Jesus himself is explicitly referred to as her son or male offspring (Mk 6:3; Lk 2:6; Jn.
 2:1; Acts 1:14).

 Now, these “brothers” of Jesus aren’t recorded to have accompanied Mary at the foot of the cross along with the Disciple and the group of women, which is highly unusual in Jewish family culture.
 The reason is these ‘brothers’ are apostles and cousins of Jesus and are in hiding after they fled from the Garden of Gethsemane when he was arrested (Mk 14:50; Jn 20:19).
 Protestants, however, contend or presume that our Lord’s brothers refused to attend his execution because they had disowned him for his madness and did not come to believe in him until after his resurrection (Acts 1:14).
 But if this were so, Jesus would not have entrusted his beloved disciple with the care of his mother (Jn 19:26-27).
 Surely, he would have foreseen the eventual conversion of his male siblings, who under Mosaic law were required to look after their widowed mother, if this were the case.

-Thus, this James who Paul mentions is acknowledged to be an apostle in the same capacity as Peter.
+Thus, this James who Paul mentions is acknowledged to be an apostle in the same capacity as Peter is.
 So, when Paul goes to Jerusalem, he sees just two of the Twelve, namely Peter and James the Less (also called the Just), the Bishop of Jerusalem.
 In other words, he does not see any of the apostles besides Peter and James.
 Only Peter and James are present from among the Twelve when Paul goes to Jerusalem.
-James, Joses, Jude, and Simon are called “brothers” because there is no single word for a cousin in the Hebrew language.
+James, Joses, Jude, and Simon are called “brothers” because there is no single word for cousin in the Hebrew-Aramaic language.

-The Hebrew term for cousin is בר דוד or ‘bar duḏ,’ which literally stated means “Uncle’s-son”.
+The Hebrew term for cousin is בר דוד or bar duḏ, which literally stated means “Uncle’s-son”.
 Jeremiah uses the term, ben dodo, “son of his uncle” (Jer.
 32:8).
-Of course, the son of an uncle is a male cousin, so this term is a circumlocution, not a word as are son (ben) and uncle (dodo).
+Of course, the son of an uncle is a male cousin, so this term is a circumlocution, not a word as “son” (ben) and “uncle” (dodo).
 A circumlocution is several words that are used where a fewer number or only one word should or could be used.
 Syriac Aramaic does have a related word for cousin, which is achyana, but this is also used for kinsfolk in general, not just specifically for a cousin.
-The Jennings Lexicon of the Peshitta translates achyana as “kinsman or cousin.”
+The Jennings Lexicon of the Peshitta translates achyana as kinsman or cousin.

 The sons of Merari; Mooli, and Musi: the sons of Mooli; Eleazar, and Kis.
 And Eleazar died,